-- 6.109 As described above, the Suffolk Authorities of Ipswich, Suffolk Coastal and Babergh are currently preparing a strategic RAMS to mitigate recreational impacts of their Local Plans on the Stour and Orwell Estuaries SPA/Ramsar which have been identified through the HRA process.
-This RAMS has been prepared and agreed in consultation with Natural England as the Statutory Consultee and will therefore also provide the most appropriate means of mitigating recreational impacts on the Stour and Orwell Estuaries for Tendring District Council. - 6.110 As a result, it is recommended that Tendring joins and contributes to the Suffolk RAMS or, if necessary (albeit less preferable for reasons of cohesion), prepares an equivalent RAMS for the site which reflects and complements the specifications provided by the Suffolk Authorities.
+6.136 As described above, the Suffolk Authorities of Ipswich, Suffolk Coastal and Babergh have prepared a draft strategic RAMS to mitigate recreational impacts of their Local Plans on the Stour and Orwell Estuaries SPA/Ramsar which have been identified through the HRA process.
+This RAMS has been prepared and agreed in consultation with Natural England as the Statutory Consultee.
+As a result, the emerging Essex RAMS will adopt a parallel approach to mitigating recreational impacts on the Stour and Orwell Estuaries SPA and Ramsar.